Frank17/Mager/README.md

 from textwrap import dedent

 body = dedent('''\
                 Hi!
-Here's an image of a cute cat: $img1, and a smaller one: $img2, Click [here](https://imgur.com/gallery/VWjRf) to learn about about him.\
+Here's an image of a cute cat: $img1, and a smaller one: $img2, Click [here](https://imgur.com/gallery/VWjRf) to learn about about them.\
               ''')
 img_url = 'https://i.imgur.com/AD3MbBi.jpeg'